 The advisor who listens will leverage this diversification opportunity to contribute to his female client’s dreams.

-1 Source: IPC Private Wealth.
+advisors, IPC Private Wealth.

-² Source: IPC Private Wealt.
+² Source: IPC Private Wealth.

 ³ AdvisorAnalyst.com.
 Suddenly Single: How to Plan with Female Clients.
 October 2019.

 4 Responsible Investment Association.
-Millennials, women, and the future of responsible investing.
-April 2016.
+Millennials, Women, and the Future of Responsible Investing, April 2016.